-The objective is to increase the percentage of misdemeanor cases disposed within 60 days.
-In FY 2005, the courts refined and modified this measure to include an adjustment to the standard to more accurately reflect a reasonable, achievable goal. a 9 The data displayed under FY 2006 and FY 2007 are based on CY 2005 and CY 2006 actual data, respectively.
-The data displayed under FY 2008 and FY 2009 are projected data for CY 2007 and CY 2008, respectively.
+This indicator measures the percentage of misdemeanor cases disposed within 60 days of filing.
+This measure is related to the District Court's stated objective to adjudicate cases within its jurisdiction in a timely manner.
+Performance data is obtained from the District Court statistics.
+The data reported is calendar year data.
+9 The objective is to increase the percentage of misdemeanor cases disposed within 60 days.
+In FY 2005, the courts refined and modified this measure to include an adjustment to the standard to more accurately reflect a reasonable, achievable goal.
+9 The data displayed under FY 2007 and FY 2008 are based on CY 2006 and CY 2007 actual data, respectively.
+The data displayed under FY 2009 and FY 2010 are projected data for CY 2008 and CY 2009, respectively.
 Traffic Tribunal Percentage of Summons Disposed Within 60 Days